scotuslog/crowdednews/general_strike.md

 # General Strike
 The first general strike is scheduled for June 13, 2022.
+Depending on the response, this is going to be a monthly general strike.
+A general strike every 2nd Monday of every month.

 ## What do I do?
 * Call in sick to work or take a vacation day